This post may contain affiliate links. Click here to read my full disclosure.

 So I am going to share with you what you can gain from getting rid of the clutter one and for all!

-All of these things no longer are needed to hold onto things you no longer need.
+All of these things no longer are needed when you declutter the things within them that you no longer need.
 Now you have space to rearrange a bit, cull a few organizers, or leave the space as is.

 One space I am currently at battle with is my shelving unit in my bathroom.
 It holds all of my bathroom products, cleaning products, bulk purchases, towels, and medicine.

 When I first organized it, two years ago, it was crazy how much it held.
 I knew I wanted to work it down and remove baskets and organizers as we used up things, so I had no worries if it was “Pinterest worthy” or not.